LafColITS/moodle-report_roster/README.md

 **Display name:** The display string used by the Roster Report on the front end.
 Will appear in the flat navigation (if enabled) and on the Roster Report page.

-### Flat Navigation

-**Display in flat navigation:** If enabled, the plugin will attempt to display a link to the Roster Report in the Boost flat navigation menu (left sidebar).

-**Position in flat navigation:** A newline separated list of flat navigation link identifiers.
-A link to the Roster Report will be added above the link at the top of this list.
-If not found, the next link down will be tried, and so on.
-The first word on each line is the link identifier; everything afterward is ignored (so that the identifiers can be labeled).
-The main course navigation nodes are included by default; the identifiers for additional nodes can be obtained by looking at the `data-key` property of the relevant `<a>`.

 ### User Image Size

 Any size set to `0` will not display in the drop-down on the report page.
 If there is only one non-zero size option, the drop-down will not be displayed.